eliasreuss/Learn-bot/README.md

 ## Setup

-1. Place your `.txt`, '.png' or '.doxc' files with company knowledge in the `data/` folder.
+1. Place your .txt, .png or .doxc files with company knowledge in the `data/` folder.
 2. Add your OpenAI API key to the `.env` file.
 3. Install dependencies:
    ```bash